12

 Mr. Malhotra

-She was reaching for him— calling him by name, with a joy so pure, it rose above everything else.
-Like she’d spotted her safe place in a room full of strangers.
+She was reaching for him, calling him by name, with a joy so pure, it rose above everything else.

-Like nothing bad could happen now.
+Like she’d spotted her safe place in a room full of strangers, like nothing bad could happen now.

 He stood beside the sofa, still.

-His face didn’t show much— but his eyes gave him away.
-Softened at the edges.
-A flicker of something tender.
+His face didn’t show much, but his eyes gave him away.
+Softened at the edges, a flicker of something tender.

-She called out again, her little hands reaching, trusting.
+She called out again, her little hands reaching out.
+I stood and passed her into his arms.

 She melted into his shoulder without a sound, arms wrapping around his neck, cheek pressed against him like she’d finally exhaled.

-Like home wasn’t a place,
+Like home wasn’t a place, but a person.

 I watched.

-She hadn’t cried.
-And I was so, so glad.
-Because if she had… It would've undone me.
+And something tugged at me, she hadn’t cried.
+And I was so, so glad, because if she had… It would've undone me completely.

-Then I turned to Aarav, voice low but harsh, harsher than intended, “How did she get there?"
+Then I turned to Aarav, voice low but harsh, harsher than intended.
+“How did she get there?"

 “I—”

-Before he could answer, a woman stepped forward, she looked like the baby— same eyes, same mouth.
+Before he could answer, a woman stepped forward, she looked like the baby, same eyes, same mouth.

 “It's not his fault." she said quickly, "She’s just... adventurous,” her voice carried exhaustion and apology.